SunnyPharma

 What the Medicare GLP-1 Bridge Actually Is

 For most of Medicare’s history, Part D was barred from paying for drugs used only for weight loss.
 The Medicare GLP-1 Bridge is a temporary federal demonstration that steps around that gap.
-From July 1, 2026 through December 31, 2027, an eligible Part D beneficiary can get one of three covered weight-loss medications for a flat $50 per 30-day supply.
+It launched July 1, 2026 and runs through December 31, 2027, letting an eligible Part D beneficiary get one of three covered weight-loss medications for a flat $50 per 30-day supply.

 The unusual part: it runs outside your normal Part D plan.
 Your plan doesn’t administer it and doesn’t have to opt in — a central processor (administered by Humana) handles the approvals, claims, and pharmacy payments nationwide.
 That means access doesn’t depend on whether your specific plan chose to cover GLP-1s.

 The Bridge is a stopgap, not a permanent benefit.
-It gives Medicare members a flat $50 monthly price on three weight-loss drugs for about 18 months — separate from, and not managed by, your regular Part D plan.
+It’s live now, gives Medicare members a flat $50 monthly price on three weight-loss drugs through the end of 2027, and is separate from — and not managed by — your regular Part D plan.

 Which Drugs Are Covered — and Which Aren’t